rockdisc/Book-of-Knowledge/4-DND/Ors/2-Main/Scribe's Accomplice.md

 ## Curse

-When using it, the user is not able to obs
+When using it, the user is not able to observe or feel anything aside from the paper and the pen.